Reliable Public Power Providers

 The American Public Power Association, advocate for not-for-profit, community-owned utilities, created the Reliable Public Power Provider (RP3) program to recognize public power utilities for providing communities with the highest degree of reliable and safe electric service.
 Receiving an RP3 designation is a sign of a utility’s dedication to operating an efficient, safe, and reliable distribution system.
 Being recognized by the RP3 program demonstrates to community leaders, governing board members, suppliers, and service providers a utility’s commitment to its employees, customers, and community.

-- In 2020, only 57 of those designations were of the RP3’s highest level, Diamond.
+- In 2023, less than 50 of those designations were of the RP3’s highest level, Diamond.

-- Only 1, JEA, has been able to achieve the Diamond level designation for the seventh consecutive time.
+- Only 1, JEA, has been able to achieve the Diamond level designation for the eighth consecutive time.

 Four Disciplines of Industry-Recognized Leading Practices

 RP3 designations recognize community-owned, not-for-profit public power utilities that exhibit operational excellence and demonstrate leading practices in:

 - The reliability of an electric system goes beyond keeping the lights on.
 It also involves important steps like collecting and analyzing reliability data, having a mutual aid agreement, and committing to cyber and physical security.

 - Industry leaders aim to create a culture of safety at each utility, ensuring safe standards for employees and customers.
 Commitment to safety must begin with top management, adherence to a thorough safety manual, and should be included in all aspects of operations from generation to line work.